 What is an indie game?Let’s kick things off with a simple indie game definition.

 Can you only be an indie developer if you work alone?

 Indie may be short for independent, but it doesn’t mean you have to work alone to consider yourself an indie dev.

 An indie development studio might hire an entire team of designers, programmers, artists, and sound engineers to help spread the load, whereas a solo dev will have to become a jack of all trades.

-There’s no right or wrong when it comes to going solo or joining a team.
 Let’s take Stardew Valley and Celeste as examples.
 Which of these games do you think was made by a single developer, and which was made by an indie dev studio?

 We’ll give you the answer later in the article.
 Or you can just Google it and spoil the fun, but why would you do that?